covid-at-home/covid-at-home/index.md

 > Note: Fever is not subjective.
 You will need a thermometer (or two), and to keep track in a log of at least daily temperature.
 If you choose to take temperature rectally (more precise), be sure you have enough wipes and alcohol to clean the thermometer after use.
 If taking temperature orally, don’t eat or drink for 20 minutes beforehand.
 Either way, note the method in your log so healthcare personnel know which it is.
 (Around .7 degrees Celsius is often added to oral temperatures.)

 There will be different policies surrounding testing based on where you are and what stage of the pandemic that area is in.
 Follow official guidelines, and consider driving to a drive-through testing center if your area has one and the patient qualifies for testing.
-Under no ciscumstances should you show up at a doctor's office or hospital unannounced.
-Hospitals are bad places to be unless you absolutely have to be there: you and/or the patient run the risk of getting additional infections.
+Under no circumstances should you show up at a doctor's office or hospital unannounced.
+Hospitals are bad places to be unless you absolutely have to be there: you and/or the patient run the risk of getting additional infections that are more likely to be resistant due to the nature of the hospital environment.

 ### Don't panic